Karthi-DStech/GAN-Driven-Biomaterial-Discovery/README.md

     - `utils.py`:  This file contains scripts for various utility functions used in the GAN project.
     - `weights_init.py`: This file contains scripts for weight initialization functions for the GAN architecture.

-- `train.py`: Script for training the model without TensorBoard logging.
 - `call_methods.py`: This file contains scripts for dynamically creating models, networks, datasets, and data loaders based on provided names and options.
+- `train.py`: Script for training the model with TensorBoard logging.
+- `predict.py`: Script for generating the biomaterial images without "No-Grad".
+- `evalaute.py`: Scripts for evaluating the GAN-generated images using FID Scores.

 ### Requirements